ashishpoudel523/dp_MERN/03_NodeJS/first-node-project/Readme_NodeJS_Notes.md

 });

 app.listen(3000);

-Router-level Middleware: Bound to an instance of express.Router(), useful for modularizing the application.
+#2 Router-level Middleware: Bound to an instance of express.Router(), useful for modularizing the application.

-javascript
-Copy code
 const express = require('express');
 const router = express.Router();